 - NSF fee: A “non-sufficient funds” fee may be charged if your business bank account doesn’t have enough funds to pay your processor.

 Most legitimate payment processors will omit or not even charge fees for account setup, statements, minimum processing, and cancellation.
 This last fee can be huge, so make sure to ask about it before signing a contract.
-You may also be able to negotiate your way out of paying for specific pieces of hardware, whether you are renting or purchasing it.
+You may also be able to negotiate your way out of paying for specific hardware pieces, whether you are renting or purchasing it.

-Regardless of which processor you work with, you should always ask for clarification when it comes to fees.
-You’d be surprised at the charges you can avoid if you just ask.
+Regardless of which processor you work with, it would be best if you always asked for clarification regarding fees.
+You’d be surprised at the charges you can avoid if you ask.

 What Are The Average Credit Card Processing Fees?

 On average, you should probably expect to pay between 1.7% and 3.5% per transaction.
 This money goes to the issuing bank, receiving bank, credit card network, and payment processor.
-Speaking in dollar amounts, the percentage could equate to anywhere from $1 to $5, depending on the price of your products.
+Speaking in dollar amounts, the percentage could equate to anywhere from $1 to $5, depending on your products’ price.
 For example, let’s say your transaction fee is 2%, and a customer spends $50.
 In this case, you would take home about $49.
 If your product costs $200, on the other hand, you will take home $196.

-As for flat fees, it’s harder to calculate an average because they vary tremendously from processor to processor and business to business.
+It’s harder to calculate an average for flat fees because they vary tremendously from processor to processor and business to business.
 Two businesses that use the same processor could pay very different fees.
 Monthly account fees can cost as high as $100, whereas incidental fees like cardholder dispute fees and NSF fees are usually much cheaper.
 But one business could very well have a monthly account fee closer to $10.